Jean Tarde: "The Bourbon Planets"

 Through Tarde had many findings, it was not until years after he made discoveries that he published his work unlike the other philosophers of his time.
-Also though Tarde had put so much time and effort into his work, the recognition he wished to have gained from the king was not presented to him.
+Though Tarde had put so much time and effort into his work, the recognition he wished to have gained from the king was not presented to him.
 He even abandoned the sunspots theory for a couple of years where he then returned to the conversation in Dialogue on the two world systems of 1632.
 In later years, several philosophers began to discuss Tarde's work.
 Some agreed with Tarde, some disagreed, but the discussion was still happening.
 However, once Tarde died, so did the conversation about sunspots.
 In the following years, some sightings of sunspots were found in 1640 and the conversation began again.